JakeTotland/star-site/README.md

 ## Version Control

-Version control for this project is managed with git, and stored remotely using BitBucket at the repository ("repo") [https://bitbucket.org/jasonscot/star/src/](https://bitbucket.org/jasonscot/star/src/)
+Version control for this project is managed with git, and stored remotely using BitBucket at the repository ("repo") [https://bitbucket.org/ru_spacetech/star-site/src/master/](https://bitbucket.org/ru_spacetech/star-site/src/master/)

 To begin accessing the repo, you must have a BitBucket account that has been made a collaborator on this project (if you need this access but do not have it yet, contact a member with administrative access to the git repo).
 Then, you will need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), the version control software.
 This is what lets you make changes locally that agree with the version stored by BitBucket.

+Side note: we use BitBucket, instead of the current version control "obvious choice" Github, only because private repos are free with up to three contributors.
+The official STAR email owns this repo, and (up to two) website curators are added/removed as necessary.
+If Github ever becomes significantly preferable, feel free to change platforms!

 The following are the simplified steps you must take to get up and running with Git/Bitbucket *after first installing Git*.
 If you need more help using or understanding Git or BitBucket, please consult a [tutorial](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone) or search the Internet for a solution to the problem(s) you are facing.
 You may also contact whoever formerly administered the site.